DIPlib/diplib/src/documentation/image.md

 The method `dip::Image::StandardizeStrides` undoes all rotation, mirroring, dimension reordering, and singleton expansion, by making all strides positive and sorting them from smallest to largest.
+It also removes singleton dimensions (as `dip::Image::Squeeze`).
 The `dip::Image::Flatten` method converts the image to 1D (though if the image does not have contiguous data, it will have to be copied to form a 1D image).
+`dip::Image::FlattenAsMuchAsPossible` does the same thing, but never copies.
+If there data is not contiguous, the image will not be 1D, though it will likely have fewer dimensions than before the method call.

 A group of methods manipulate the image's tensor shape:
 `dip::Image::ReshapeTensor` requires the target tensor shape to have as many